earthly/lib/rust/README.md

 ### Arguments

 #### `args`
 Cargo subcommand and its arguments.
-Required
+Required.

 #### `keep_fingerprints (false)`
 Do not remove source packages fingerprints.
 Use only when source packages have been `COPY`ed with `--keep-ts` option.